alexindevs/HNG11_DevOps_Stage1/README.md

 **Submission Deadline**:
 The deadline for submissions is Wed 3rd July, at 11:59 PM GMT.
 Late submissions will not be entertained.

----

-Feel free to ask if you need further assistance!